© Crown copyright 2020

 Other available support includes:

-- a list of online educational resources which have been identified by some of the country’s leading educational experts to help pupils to learn at home
+- a list of high quality online educational resources which have been assessed with the support of some of the country’s leading educational experts to help pupils to learn at home

 - an online resource from Oak National Academy with daily lessons available to both primary and secondary pupils (your child’s school is best placed to advise you regarding whether to use the academy alongside their existing offer)